I had (have?) a detailed discussion of how to use

 sshinto the Raspberry Pi from a remote computer besides the TinkerBoard.

-Make sure IP forwarding is enabled on the TinkerBoard.
+Make sure IP forwarding is enabled on the TinkerBoard, and make sure that

 Make sure your nameserver in

 DHCP, this is taken care of for you.
 However,